 1. Captures all traffic

-Attributer is an excellent tool for capturing UTM parameters and sending them into Microsoft Dynamics CRM so you can monitor your Google Ads campaigns.
+Attributer is an excellent tool for capturing UTM parameters and sending them into Microsoft Dynamics CRM so you can track your Google Ads campaigns.

-Attributer also sends information on visitors who’ve arrived at your site through other channels to Microsoft Dynamics CRM.
-These channels are organic search, referral, organic social, direct, etc.
+On top of that though, Attributer also sends information on visitors who’ve arrived at your site through other channels (including Organic Search, Referral, Organic Social, Direct Traffic, etc.

-With this, you can build reports in your CRM to check where your leads and customers come from.
-It also means you can determine the source of ALL your leads, not just those coming from your Google Ads campaigns.
+With this, you can build reports in your CRM to see where ALL yours leads and customers come from, not just those coming from your Google Ads campaigns.

 2. Remembers the data

-Most tools and methods for capturing UTM parameters ask for the UTM parameter to be present on the page where the form is completed.
-This can be a problem because the page on which a visitor completes your form may not be the page they first landed on from your ad.
+Most tools and methods for capturing UTM parameters require the UTM parameters to be present on the page where the form is completed.
+This can be a problem if the page on which a visitor completes your form is not be the page they first landed on from your ad.

-With Attributer, it’s different because it keeps the UTM parameters in a cookie in the user’s browser.
-No matter what page the user completes a form on, Attributer will always send the UTM parameters.
+Attributer is different though.
+It keeps the UTM parameters in a cookie in the user’s browser, so no matter what page they complete a form on, Attributer will always send the UTM parameters through.

 3. Provides cleaner data